pcafrica/hpc_for_data_science_2023-2024/slides/02/02-good.md

 - In astronomy, it played a key role in processing the first image of a black hole.

 These applications underscore Python's versatility and effectiveness in advancing scientific knowledge.

 ---

-# Setting up a Python environment

-To work with Python, you need to set up a development environment.

-Here are the basic steps:

-- **Install Python:** Download and install Python (version $\geq 3$) from the official [Python website](https://www.python.org/).
-Advanced users may want to have a look at [PyPy](https://www.pypy.org/).
-- **Integrated Development Environment (IDE):** Choose an IDE such as PyCharm, VSCode, or Jupyter Notebook for a more interactive development experience.
-You can even use online platforms like [Google Colab](https://colab.google/) and [JupyterLab](https://jupyter.org/try).
-- **Package management:** Utilize tools like `pip` to install and manage third-party packages.
-- (Advanced users) **Virtual environments:** Use virtual environments, such as [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to isolate project dependencies and avoid conflicts between different projects.

----